RishabhMewada/MODULE-IHSC/README.md

 ## Firmware

-- Thermal Sensing
+- Thermal Sensing camera

-*Raw MLX90640 32×24 thermal array (768 pixels) connected directly via I2C
+*Raw MLX90640 32×24 thermal array with 768 pixels, connected directly via I2C
-110° wide field of view
-−40 °C to +300 °C measurement range
-Dual I2C bus architecture — sensor on I2C1 (GP6/GP7), display on I2C0 (GP4/GP5) to prevent bus conflicts*
+with 110° wide field of view built into the camera and have the abillity to measure −40 °C to +300 °C measurement range Dual I2C bus architecture — sensor on I2C1 (GP6/GP7), display on I2C0 (GP4/GP5) to prevent bus conflicts*

 - Rainbow Heatmap

 *Full 7-stop rainbow colour mapping (violet → blue → cyan → green → yellow → orange → red)
-Bicubic interpolation upscaling from 32×24 to full display resolution Real-time hotspot and coldspot crosshair overlays with temperature labels Live temperature scale bar rendered on-screen*
+Bicubic interpolation upscaling from 32×24 to full display resolution which will convert it into Real-time hotspot and coldspot crosshair overlays with temperature labels Live temperature scale bar rendered on-screen*